 ), which I had overlooked because for all its historic importance, it seems rather plain next to the elaborately frosted Baroque/Rococo cake of St. Catherine's Church (Vilniaus Šv.
 Kotrynos bažnyčia

-Armed with Vaiva's confirmation of the location I strode boldly down the stairs to the bar, where the sound and video systems had all been turned over from hip DJs and dancers to cheering basketball fans (in
+Armed with Vaiva's confirmation of the location I strode boldly down the stairs to the bar, where the sound and video systems had all been turned over from hip DJs and dancers to cheering basketball fans (in truth, almost certainly the same people).
+CouchSurfers hadn't succeeded in reserving tables, but had strategically grabbed the foosball area

 Basketball on the town hall square